 If you or a loved one took Dilantin and suffered side effects, you may have legal claim.
 Dilantin class action lawsuit attorneys are actively investigating all cases of Dilantin Stevens Johnson Syndrome, Dilantin Toxic Epidermal Necrolysis and other Dilantin side effects.

 You don’t have to take on the pharmaceutical giants alone.
 The SJS attorneys at Greg Jones Law will help you get the compensation you deserve.
-Fill out the form on this page now for a FREE review of your potential case.
+Fill out the form on this page now or call 1-(855)-JONES-LAW (1-855-566-3752) for a FREE case evaluation.
 The Stevens Johnson Syndrome lawyers at Greg Jones Law are waiting to help you take of yourself and your family now!

 In general, Dilantin Stevens Johnson Syndrome lawsuits are filed individually by each plaintiff and are not class actions.
 After you fill out the form, the attorneys who work with Top Class Actions will contact you if you qualify to let you know if an individual lawsuit or class action lawsuit is best for you.